Brighton Homes Energy Star Features: What Makes an Energy Star Certified Home

 Reduced Air Infiltration

-Reduced air infiltration combined with proper ventilation can not only reduce your energy bills but it can also improve the quality of your indoor air.
-Outdoor air that leaks indoor makes it difficult to maintain comfort and energy efficiency.
+Reduced air infiltration combined with proper ventilation can not only reduce your energy bills but can also improve the quality of your indoor air.
+Outdoor air that leaks indoors makes it difficult to maintain comfort and energy efficiency.
 In addition, air leakage accounts for 25–40% of the energy used for heating and cooling in a typical home.

 Sealing and insulating ducts can help with common comfort problems, such as rooms that are too hot in the summer or too cold in the winter.